 Some crews will work in backcountry settings that can be 3-10 miles from a trailhead.
 Backcountry projects can be physically and mentally demanding.
 To volunteer on a backcountry trail crew, prior backpacking experience is required.
 Volunteers provide their own personal backpacking gear (tent, backpack, sleeping bag) and need to be comfortable living and working in the backcountry.
-Pack stock support is typically provided to assist with tools, food, and group gear.
+On longer duration backcountry trips, pack stock support is typically provided to assist with tools, food, and group gear.
 Volunteers will backpack in their own personal gear.
 Volunteers need to keep in mind that backcountry projects offer fewer luxuries.
 Since kitchen gear is kept to a minimum due to necessity, meat may not be served at meals on backcountry projects.